-- The long-term financial capacity of the organisation to meet the service level demands. - Recommendations and programs driven by the AMS must be within the scope and range established and regularly reviewed in Council's Long Term Financial Plan (LTFP) - Council is reliant on external grant funding to undertake asset expansion and major renewals/upgrades. - All new grant funding opportunities are to be put through Council's Project Management Framework (PMF).
-This includes analysis of the long-term impacts of maintenance and depreciation of any proposed assets and the risks associated with the funding to be communicated and reported by the delegated Manager.
+- The long term financial capacity of the organisation to meet the service level demands. - Recommendations and programs driven by the AMS have to be within the scope and range established and regularly reviewed in Council's Long Term Financial Plan (LTFP) - Council is relatively reliant on external grant funding to undertake asset expansion and major renewals/upgrades. - With receipt of grant funding for new infrastructure, long-cycle maintenance, depreciation and renewal costs could produce negative financial impacts over the long-term.
+Each capital project should be accompanied by whole-of-life costings to ensure long-term sustainability of Council.